Other Incidents - DAN AIR REMEMBERED

 • In 1971, one of the airline's Comets operating a charter flight carrying Turkish migrant workers from Berlin Tegel to Istanbul was "escorted" by Bulgarian fighter aircraft into Sofia.
 The crew flying the aircraft was attempting to take the shortest route to Istanbul when leaving Yugoslav airspace by entering Bulgarian airspace, instead of taking the longer route through Greek airspace.
 They were not aware of the then communist government of Bulgaria's decision not to let any aircraft enter its airspace whose flight had originated or was going to terminate at a West Berlin airport, without stopping en route at another airport outside West Berlin.
 The aircraft landed safely at Sofia.
 It was released along with its crew and passengers when the flight's commander paid the fine the Bulgarian authorities had imposed for violating their country's airspace.

 • In May 1972 (19th) A Comet returning to Manchester from Alicante had indicators in the flight deck saying there was a problem with the undercarriage.
 Passengers were informed about the problem.
-The aircaft flew around Gatwick burning fuel before being diverted to Manston.
+The aircraft flew around Gatwick burning fuel before being diverted to Manston.
 The runway was coated with foam and the aircraft landed.
 The undercarriage did indeed collapse on impact with the runway.
 The aircraft carried along the runway before stopping.
 Fire was averted with the spraying of foam.
 The Comet was carrying 113 passengers plus crew.
 Passengers were told to adopt the brace position for landing.
 Luckily no one was hurt.
 Few were treated for shock before being ferried by coach onwards to their final destination of Manchester.
 Please read our newspaper article and picture by clicking the thumbnail images.

 Click To Enlarge